bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterregistrydata.md

 and it serves as the database contract that holds all registry data.

-The registry is separated into two different contracts for upgradability - the data contract
+The registry is separated into two different contracts for upgradeability - the data contract

 is harder to upgrade as it requires migrating all registry data into a new contract, while